 Disciplinary actions for students identified as exceptional children according to North Carolina guidelines will conform to Procedures Governing Programs and Services for Children with Special Needs as adopted by the State Board of Education.
-If the Procedures manual does not fully address a particular issue, the director of exceptional children will develop any necessary protocols consistent with state and federal law.
+If the Procedures

 All disabled children will be accorded all rights as required by state and federal law.
 See also board policy 1730/4022/7231, Nondiscrimination on the Basis of Disabilities.